Kacper970/NIGHTMARE/train_and_evaluate/README.md

 ### Pretrained Clip (Multimodal) & Pretrained BertDino (Multimodal)

-When using Dino and Bert embeddings use the data folder: data_better_text/ When using Clip embeddings use the data folder: data_clip_better
+When using Dino and Bert embeddings use the data folder: data_better_text\
+When using Clip embeddings use the data folder: data_clip_better

 Apply this change in the file evaluation_retrieval.py